hmlkao/php-autodiscover/README.md

     ```

 ### Microsoft Mail (v16005.10730.20115.0)
-Native application available in Microsoft Windows 10.
+Native application available for Mail, Calendar and Contatcts in Microsoft Windows 10.
 1. Add account > Other (POP, IMAP)
 1. Enter your mail address and password